sedationh/obsidian-instant-above-divider/README.md

 2. Search for "Instant Above Divider: Add Section"
 3. Set your preferred hotkey
 4. Use your configured hotkey to insert a divider at the beginning of the current note

+### Settings

+#### Respect Headings

+When enabled, the plugin will consider the location of headings when inserting dividers:

+-   If the cursor is directly after a heading, the divider will be inserted after that heading
+-   Otherwise, the divider will be inserted at the current cursor position

+When disabled, dividers will always be inserted at the current cursor position.

 ## License